 As mentioned above, a module definition is equivalent to a subroutine declaration in the system dynamics structure; where an instance of said module is analogous to a subroutine call.
-Considering that the system dynamics is partitioned into three separate sections (i.e. DSDYN, DSOUT and BEGIN), where BEGIN is further subdivided into two parts, module representation is not accomplished by a single subroutine, but a group of four - one to represent each dynamics section and subsection.
+Considering that the system dynamics is partitioned into three separate sections (i.e. DSDYN, DSOUT and BEGIN), where BEGIN is further subdivided into two parts, module representation is not accomplished by a single subroutine, but a group of four, one to represent each dynamics section and subsection.
 All four subroutines are organized into a single Fortran file, where this file (along with a Data file) forms the definition of the module, in the same way as a definition is the foundation of a regular component.

-Components existing within a module are combined to define the subroutine body, by insertion of their script inline, according to their sequence and placement on the module canvas: The actual source code is extracted from components, derived from definition script that exists in either the DSDYN, DSOUT or Fortran segments.
+Components are combined to define a subroutine (by insertion of their script inline), according to their sequence and placement on the corresponding module canvas.
+The actual source code is extracted from the components' definition script, which exists in either the DSDYN, DSOUT or Fortran segments.
 Figure 2-4 and Listing 2-2 combine to illustrate this concept.